hertg/twirl-intellij-fix/README.md

   --dry       do not write changes, only output diff
 ```

-> [!CAUTION]
-> Please note that although this script was heavily tested, it might not always
-> work and could still mess up some things.
-Run with the `--dry` flag first
-> to see if does what you expect.

 > [!NOTE]
+> I'd advise to create a snapshot of your view before applying this script
-> I'd advise to save the output of this command (diff of made changes) to a
+> or save the output of this command (diff of changes) to a file,
-> file, so that it can later be analyzed if the script made wrong changes.
+> so that it can later be analyzed if the script made wrong changes.

-## What it does

-This scripts is straightforward, I advise you to take
-a quick look at it before running it on your computer.

-It will recursively search for `.scala.html` files in your working directory,
-or the directory you provided as a parameter.
-If you provided a file path,
-the script will only run on the provided file.

-To fix a twirl view it will:

-- find imports (`@import`) anywhere in the file, even if the have multiple `@@`
-symbols, are at the end of the file, or multiple imports are on the same line

-- find the injector (`@this()`) anywhere in the file, even if it has multiple
-`@@` symbols

-- find the view parameters (`@()`) anywhere in the file, even if it has multiple
-`@@` symbols

-Then it will reconstruct the view by:

-- fixing all found imports and adding them at the beginning of the file
-- add a linebreak
-- fixing the injector (if found), and add it to the file
-- fixing the view parameters, and add it to the file
-- add a linebreak
-- add the rest of the content (with all previously found imports, injector,
-params removed) and stripping empty lines at the beginning

 ## Example